kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 1. **Auto-scaling support**: HPA/VPA integration or automatic scaling based on inference load metrics is out of scope.

-2. **Multi-cluster federation**: Managing DisaggDeployments across multiple Kubernetes clusters is not addressed.
+2. **Multi-cluster federation**: Managing DisaggregatedSets across multiple Kubernetes clusters is not addressed.

 3. **Custom workload backends**: Supporting backends other than LeaderWorkerSet (e.g., StatefulSet, Deployment) is not planned.